Mephisto (Marvel Comics): Publication history

 In 2009, Mephisto was ranked #48 on IGN's list of Greatest Comic Book Villains of All Time.

 Fictional character biography

 Introduction (1960s–1970s)

 Mephisto is a perennial villain in the Marvel Universe, and is responsible for a number of evil acts, including capturing and holding the soul of Cynthia von Doom – the mother of Doctor Doom — until Doctor Strange and Doom freed her so she could ascend into Heaven.
-He was jealous of the worship of the fire demon Zarathos, so, posing as Satan, Mephisto creates the Ghost Rider by bonding Zarathos to Johnny Blaze.
+He was jealous of the worship of the fire demon Zarathos, so, posing as Satan, Mephisto creates Ghost Rider by bonding Zarathos to Johnny Blaze.
 Mephisto refers to his domain as Hell.
-In one story where he battled Thor, he was shown to have various historical villains in his realm, such as Adolf Hitler, Blackbeard, and Attila the Hun.

 Mephisto claims to have been created, along with many other demons, by the supreme being whose suicide resulted in the creation of the Marvel Universe, as well as the Infinity Gems.
 He also claimed that his totally evil nature is because the supreme being did not choose to make him good, as that being had no concept of it.
-He witnessed the Celestial known as the Progenitor succumbing to the Horde on Earth, with Mephisto, still young in the form of a fly, taking this opportunity to give birth to his maggots.